Eulisha/EKS-ALB-ACM-Helper/README.md

 3. Handle EKS ingress / ALB

-   - EKS AWS Load Balancer Controller will use annotation `albName` to associate/create ALB, and then associate ACM certificate assigned/created from previous steps onto it.
+   - EKS AWS Load Balancer Controller will use annotation `kubernetes.io/ingress.class: alb` and `alb.ingress.kubernetes.io/load-balancer-name: <albName>` to associate/create ALB, and then associate ACM certificate assigned/created from previous steps onto it.
-   - If you want to share ALB to multipule services, assign alb group name to prompt question.
-It will add `albGroup` annotation to ingress manifest, which will add multiple certificates in ALB SNI List.
+   - If you want to share ALB to multiple services, assign alb group name to prompt question.
+It will add `alb.ingress.kubernetes.io/group.name: <albGroup>` annotation to ingress manifest, which will add multiple certificates in ALB SNI List.

 4. Create route53 record by AWS CLI, point service hostname to ALB DNS name.